WarGames: The Dead Code

 Authorship and Creation

-WarGames: The Dead Code's director is recorded as The Dead Code — director (P57): Stuart Gillard[4].
+WarGames: The Dead Code was directed by The Dead Code — director (P57): Stuart Gillard[4].
 Cast members include The Dead Code — cast member (P161): Q312535[9], The Dead Code — cast member (P161): Amanda Walsh[10], and The Dead Code — cast member (P161): Colm Feore[11].

 Publication

-WarGames: The Dead Code's publication date is recorded as +2008-01-01T00:00:00Z[21].
-Its original language of film or TV show is recorded as The Dead Code — original language of film or TV show (P364): English[15].
+WarGames: The Dead Code was released on January 1, 2008[19].
+The original language of it was The Dead Code — original language of film or TV show (P364): English[14].
 Genres include The Dead Code — genre (P136): thriller film[6] and The Dead Code — genre (P136): drama film[7].
+Recorded distribution format include The Dead Code — distribution format (P437): video on demand[15] and The Dead Code — distribution format (P437): direct-to-video[16].

 Subject and Themes